-The “Raga Essence” ensemble is deep rooted into the spirituality of age-old traditional form of Indian Classical music and plans to collaborate with artists from different genres to spread the awareness of North Indian Classical music across the diverse local communities and build a deep appreciation of this rich ancient traditional art form.
-Upcoming event at the University of California, Irvine, CA.
+The “Raga Essence” ensemble is deep-rooted into the spirituality of age-old traditional form of Indian Classical music and plans to collaborate with artists from different genres to spread the awareness of North Indian Classical music across the diverse local communities and build a deep appreciation of this rich ancient traditional art form.

-Dayita Datta, the director of project “Raga Essence” has been performing at various venues around Southern California for last 13 years as well as teaching North Indian Classical music to school age children and adults across the San Gabriel valley area in Southern California.
-Dayita's elaborate training of North Indian Classical music under the auspices of late legendary vocalist Vidushi Lakshmi Shankar, and her continued learning from Pandit Sandip Ghosh with an amalgamation of Western Classical music that she learnt as an undergraduate and continues to do so as a music specialist helps to create collaborative musical experiences.
+Dayita Datta, the director of the project “Raga Essence” has been performing at various venues around Southern California for the last 13 years as well as teaching North Indian Classical music to school-age children and adults across the San Gabriel Valley area in Southern California.
+Dayita's elaborate training of North Indian Classical music under the auspices of late legendary vocalist Vidushi Lakshmi Shankar, and she continued learning from Pandit Sandip Ghosh with an amalgamation of Western Classical music that she learned as an undergraduate and continues to do so as a music specialist helps to create collaborative musical experiences.

 The following artists have been part of the ensemble at various venues: